-Candidates enrolled in this course will explore multiple approaches to educational research and examine the nature and quality of descriptive and causal research studies, and qualitative and quantitative research techniques, as well as evaluate and interpret data.
-This course has been designed to introduce candidates to research design paradigms: 1) quantitative research and methods, 2) qualitative research and methods, and 3) mixed design in research and methods.
-Candidates will gain an understanding of the assumptions and techniques behind each design method in order to reflect and consider the design that would be the best fit for use with their future dissertation research question, proposal, and methodology.
+Explore multiple approaches to educational research and examine the nature and quality of descriptive and causal research studies, and qualitative and quantitative research techniques, as well as evaluate and interpret data.
+Learn to identify to research design paradigms: 1) quantitative research and methods, 2) qualitative research and methods, and 3) mixed design in research and methods.
+Gain an understanding of the assumption and techniques behind each design method in order to reflect and consider the design that would be the best fit for use with their future dissertation research question, proposal, and methodology.